exue026/spam-detection/specs.md

 ## What value(s) should I initialize the parameters of the hypothesis to?

 Doesn't matter.
 The cost function for logistic regression is convex, so we will always end up finding min(J) no matter what we initialize parameters to.
+However, I will initialize them to be all 0's, since I want to avoid the values of theta being too large or too small, as then the sigmoid will output a hypothesis value near 1 or 0, which will cause an error as log(0) is undefined.

 ## How should I split my dataset into the training set, cross validation set, and testing set?